Grading & Recording Your Dry Needling Treatment

 Grade I (Insert and Remove)

-Use this grade if when after the initial treatment (Grade II), the client returns and describes an excessive reaction (aggravation of pain, feeling washed out).
+Use this grade if after the initial treatment (Grade II), the client returns and describes an excessive reaction (aggravation of pain, feeling washed out).

 Grade III (Up to 5 Minutes)